-a) Require DOB to conduct a survey of subpar sidewalk conditions in Brooklyn.
+a) Encourage DOB to conduct a survey of subpar sidewalk conditions in Brooklyn.

-- b) Rationalize Builders' Pavement Plans to improve b sidewalk conditions along an entire blockface when a project is in public review. - c) Require Parks to conduct regular surveys of all 5 park entrances for accessibility.
+b) Rationalize Builders' Pavement Plans to improve sidewalk conditions along an entire blockface when a project is in public review.

+c) Require Parks to conduct regular surveys of all park entrances for accessibility.